 The most common types of hernias include the following:

-- Umbilical: a hernia in the belly button area
+- Umbilical: a hernia in the navel area (belly button)

 - Incisional: a hernia that breaks through an incision or scar

 - Hiatal: a hernia in which the upper part of the stomach slips through a gap in the diaphragm and enters the chest